SuryaBandari247/LendingClubCaseStudy/README.md

 ## Conclusions
 - Annual income - Applicant with lesser income tend to default especially in the range of 0-25K.
 Income with more than 100K are good and 50-100K are moderate.
-- Term – Rate of defaulters increase with the term.
+- Term â€“ Rate of defaulters increase with the term.
 As the length of period is more, there could be many factors coming with time which could give more chance for defaulting.
 - Interest rate - Applicant with interest rate greater than 15% are more likely to default.
-- Home ownership – Home ownership is relatively not affecting the defaulters count.
+- Home ownership â€“ Home ownership is relatively not affecting the defaulters count.
 - DTI: Applicant with lower DTI score are preferrable.
 Customer falling under 16-25% highly risky applicants.
-- Grade – It is clear from analysis that with the loan amount, grade increases, which inturn increase the interest rate, so LC should be careful while granting loans with higher grade(A?G)
+- Grade â€“ It is clear from analysis that with the loan amount, grade increases, which inturn increase the interest rate, so LC should be careful while granting loans with higher grade(A?G)
 - Sub-grade: Same as grade
 - Address State: Among the top business states(based on maximum applicants), highest defaulters are from FL.
 Order: FL>CA>MD>GA>NJ>WA>AZ>NY>IL>OH>VA>PA>MA>TX
 - Purpose: LC should be careful while granding loan to "small business" have higher defaulters.